5 Ways To Not Look Like A N00b When You Start Skateboarding

 Learn how to pick up your skateboard

 One of the things that sets apart the noobs from the pros is the way people pick up their boards.
 There are so many ways to show your skateboarding style in the trick that’s not really a trick.
-But for the beginners; the classic tail pop pick-up is gonna be your best friend.
-It’s so simple and requires very little practise, as long as you don’t pop too hard, you can’t really go wrong.
+But for the beginners; beginners can start their journey with a skateboard under $150, the classic tail pop pick-up is gonna be your best friend.
+It’s so simple and requires very little practice, as long as you don’t pop too hard, you can’t really go wrong.
 Give it 20 mins of applying different amounts of pressure in your pop and moving your dominant hand around to figure out where the board will end up and you’ll have it down.

 Get comfortable on the board

 Skate everywhere - in the early days of learning to skate, the easiest way to pick it up quickly is to just skate at every opportunity, so take your board with you when you’re running errands, skate every smooth bit of tarmac, every quiet road, every open sidewalk.
 The more you do it, the more comfortable you will be on the board.
 That’s the most important thing and it will make learning tricks a hell of a lot easier.